BIGJRA/BIGJRA.github.io/rejuv.md

 - Join me!
 (Aelita +1)
 - Nope.
 (Neutral)

-Then, play ball with her and Growlithe… 31 times.
+Then, play ball with her and Growlithe...
+31 times.
 Once you've done this, tell it to follow you, then try to leave the forest to the north and you'll get **Growlithe!** (+1 Karma)